networkservicemesh/deployments-k8s/examples/interdomain/two_cluster_configuration/dns/README.md

 ## Setup DNS for two clusters

-This example shows how to simply configure three k8s clusters to know each other.
+This example shows how to simply configure two k8s clusters to know each other.
 Can be skipped if clusters setupped with external DNS.

 ## Run